mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 - /xmi2es/findings/EmployeeHubModel.xml: This file records problems found during transformation.
 Stop and open this up.
 Check to make sure it reports no issues.

+The step is nearly complete.
+If you are keeping the gradle project in a source code repo, add the following newly created files to the repo:
+- data/entity-services/EmployeeHubMode.json
+- src/main/ml-modules/root/modelgen/EmployeeHubModel/*

+Also push your changes to build.gradle and gradle.properties.

 </p>
 </details>